microsoft/WhatTheHack/033-OSSDatabaseMigration/Coach/03-offline-migration.md

 ```

 Before migrating the data, they need to create an empty database and create the application user.
 Connect to the database container first and from there connect to Azure DB.
-Alternately connect to Azure DB using  Azure Data studio or Pgadmin tool
+Alternately connect to Azure DB using  Azure Data studio or Pgadmin tool.
+The example below connects to postgres on-premise database container.
+You can run it from azure
+cloud shell also.

 ```bash